Make the most of the school holidays with our round-up of family days out and things to do on a budget

 Theme parks and attractions

 LEGOLAND has special new Miniland displays from master builders to celebrate the 60th anniversary of the LEGO brick.
-You can also save up to 42% on a brick-filled day at Legoland Windsor Resort and get money off at Birmingham or Manchester’s Legoland Discovery Centres.
+You can also save up to 42 per cent on a brick-filled day at Legoland Windsor Resort and get money off at Birmingham or Manchester’s Legoland Discovery Centres.

 Got little thrill seekers on your hands?
 The UK’s theme parks have plenty of new rides for 2018, with discounts on tickets for Boundless members: